Plombo/showmiiwads/ShowMiiWads/Readme.txt

 -----------------------------------------------------------------------------------------
 Changelog:

+Version 1.1
+	- 64 bit Version is now available
+	- Improved speed.
+Now, information is loaded at application startup and saved in a file.
+	  Whenever it reloads, the information is read out of the file, only new files are added.
+If you need to completely refresh the whole list, use 'File -> Refresh' (F5).
+	  When the language is changed, only the Channel Titles column will be reloaded
+	- Multiple selections are now possible.
+If you want to select a whole folder, just left click the header once.
+	- Added Splash Screen with ProgressBar to show the loading status (can be disabled)
+	- Added Option to remove all folders
+	- Added Option to refresh single folders
+	- New Icon (Thanks to NeoRame!)
+	- Bugfixes and tiny improvements
+	- Application will now ask you to download a new version, if available
+	- Italian translation added (Thanks to Tetsuo Shima)
+	- Spanish translation added (Thanks to putifruti) (Incomplete, 2 sentences still Eng)
+	- Norwegian translation added (Thanks to pesaroso)

 Version 1.0b
 	- Fixed a bug where every entry was added multiple times in ShowMiiNand
 	- Fixed VC / WiiWare detection (Thanks to giantpune for the hint!)